ParkinsonLab/Metatranscriptome-Workshop/README.md

     -   `-o`: The output directory
 -   SPAdes assembles reads into contigs which are placed into a file named `mouse1_spades/transcripts.fasta`

-***Question: How many assemblies did SPAdes produce?
+***Question 11: How many assemblies did SPAdes produce?
 Hint: try using the command`tail mouse1_contigs.fasta`***

 In order to extract unassembled reads we need to map all putative mRNA reads to our set of assembled contigs by BWA.